Designing and Evaluating AI Margin Notes in Document Reader Software: AI Margin Note Techniques

 \subsection{Write Prompt}

 A technique with some human and some AI involvement is writing a custom prompt for the LLM to respond to (\autoref{fig:continuum}c).
-Writing a prompt allows the user to exert more control over the output, for example, to achieve goals that go beyond summarization such as learning additional information about the text or simplifying it.
+Writing prompts is the primary way users interact with current chat-based tools and allows the user to achieve goals that go beyond summarization, such as learning additional information about the text or simplifying it.
+Formulating a prompt also requires users to form goals and subtasks, which may encourage them to reflect on their own understanding of the text \cite{MetacognitiveDemandsPrompting2024}.
 This is identical to the AI margin note technique described in Experiment 1.